rhennessey3/notefulladdnotesaddfolders/README.md

 ## Built With
 React, Enzyme, CSS, JavaScript

-## Future Enhancements
-* Data loaded from sample file so app works without server setup
-* Better formatting on mobile (app is responsive but not optimized for mobile - especially the Add Note / Add Folder windows)

 ## Screenshots
 #### View notes within a given folder:
 Note: This is similar to the inital home view, which shows all notes regardless of folder